ShaneCurcuru/shaneslides/apachecon/WhoFundsFOSSFoundations-ComCode2025.md

 .bottomnote[https://github.com/Punderthings/fossfoundation/blob/main/_data/p990/foundations_990_common.csv]

 ???
-More work to be done for sure, but comparing the impacts vs. funding is something to explore.
+More work to be done for sure, but comparing impacts vs. funding is something to explore.

 ---
 template: fullheader